rdlauer/articles/nativescript/windows-installing/post.md

 A natural limitation of developing cross-platform apps on Windows is the fact that the Xcode build tools are only available for macOS.
 There are plenty of ways to work around this though!

-1. Try [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder) (with its optional [extension for Visual Studio](http://www.telerik.com/platform/appbuilder/visual-studio-extension)) to build your apps for iOS in the cloud.
+1. Try the aforementioned [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder) (with its optional [extension for Visual Studio](http://www.telerik.com/platform/appbuilder/visual-studio-extension)) to build your apps for iOS in the cloud.
 2. Standalone build services like BuddyBuild let you add cloud builds to your continuous integration/continuous delivery workflow.
 NEED LINK TO TODD'S POST!!!!
 3. If you have a Mac available, use it!
 By using a network share or code repository you can easily share code between Windows and Mac to perform builds and use the iOS Simulator.